 What makes us different?

-We have an in-depth knowledge of the Early Years sector and we not only take account of the health and safety legislation but also the health and safety requirements under the Childcare Pre-school Services Regulations 2006, Children First and the National Quality Standards for Preschool Services.
+We have an in-depth knowledge of the Early Years sector and we not only take account of the health and safety legislation but also the health and safety requirements under the Childcare Act 1991 ( Early years Services) Regulations 2016

 Section 20 of the Safety, Health and Welfare at Work Act 2005 requires that an organisation produce a written programme to safeguard: